Exploring Mount Neverest

 \begin{quotation} Professor Walkingholme, one of the exploring party, was allotted the special task of making a complete circuit of the base of the mountain at a certain level.
 The circuit was exactly a hundred miles in length and he had to do it all alone on foot.
 He could walk twenty miles a day, but he could only carry rations for two days at a time, the rations for each day being packed in sealed boxes for convenience in dumping.
 He walked his full twenty miles every day and consumed one day's ration as he walked.
 What is the shortest time in which he could complete the circuit? \end{quotation}

 This problem can be found in the book `536 Puzzles \& Curious Problems' from Henry Ernest Dudeney, edited by Martin Gardner.
-This far, I did not find an optimal solution to the problem.
+But I did not find an optimal solution to the problem in the literature.
 Albeit Martin Gardner is making fun on it, the right interpretation of the problem is not clear to me at all.
 Let us first formulate some ways to tackle the problem.

-\subsection{Solution of the problem}
+\section{Solution of the problem}

-One way to make the circuit is doing the same as with a straight distance of one hundred miles.
-No matter how you interpret this problem, this takes between $82$ and $87$ days (Dudeney found a solution of $86$ days, but it can be done in $82 \frac{6097}{6144}$ days).
-A better approach is to walk two round trips to the $50$ miles distance point on the other side of the mountain, since it requires between $41$ and $43$ days (Dudeney would have found a solution of $42 \frac12$ days if he had considered this problem).
+One way to make the circuit is doing the same as with a straight distance of $100$ miles.
+Doing that and minimizing the traveled distance, one can prove that $82\frac{8}{55} \cdot 20$ miles need to be traveled.
+So for this approach, $82\frac{8}{55}$ is a lower bound of the required amount of time in days.
+It seems a better approach to walk two round trips to the $50$ miles distance point on the other side of the mountain, since one can prove that $41\frac{1}{4} \cdot 20$ miles need to be traveled for that.
+So for this approach, $41\frac{1}{4}$ is a lower bound of the required amount of time in days.
 But Dudeney found the following solution:

+In step 7, only 10 miles are walked effectively, so 10 miles are wasted.
+A way to avoid this is the following.
+Professor Walkinghome starts walking in the middle of the day, so half of the box which is used that day has already been consumed.
+With the other half, Professor Walkinghome performs step 7 first.
+After that, the other steps follow.
+Then Professor Walkinghome starts and ends in the middle of the day, and the time in between measures 23 days.